GlobalCitizenshipFoundation/global-gateway/docs.md

         *   Ensures M3 design principles for typography, colors, and component styling.
 *   **Sidebar Update (`src/components/layout/Sidebar.tsx`):**
     *   A new navigation link for "Reports" has been added under "Workbench Tools."

+---

+## User Profile Enhancements

+**Objective:** To enrich user profiles with more detailed personal and professional information and ensure this data is securely managed and displayed.

+**Implementation Details:**

+*   **`src/types/supabase.ts`**: The `Profile` interface has been updated to include an `email: string | null` field, allowing the user's email to be consistently typed and used across the application.
+*   **`src/features/user-profile/services/profile-service.ts`**: The `getProfileById` and `updateProfile` functions have been modified to perform a join with the `auth.users` table.
+This allows the user's email to be fetched alongside their profile data, ensuring that the `Profile` object is complete with both custom profile fields and core authentication details.
+*   **`src/features/user-profile/components/ProfileHeader.tsx`**: The component now correctly displays the user's email address (fetched from `auth.users`) in the contact information section, replacing the previous display of the user's UUID.
+This provides a more intuitive and complete user experience.
+*   **Existing Profile Fields**: The `ProfileForm.tsx`, `ProfileBio.tsx`, and `ProfileHeader.tsx` components already support the display and editing of additional profile fields such as `job_title`, `organization`, `location`, `phone_number`, `linkedin_url`, `orcid_url`, `website_url`, and `bio`, adhering to Material Design 3 principles for input fields and layout.